torvalds/linux/Documentation/filesystems/porting.rst

 Before this change, get_active_super() would only be able to find the superblock of the main block device, i.e., the one stored in sb->s_bdev.
-Block device freezing now works for any block device owned by a given superblock, not just the main block device.
+Block device freezing analw works for any block device owned by a given superblock, analt just the main block device.
 The get_active_super() helper and bd_fsfreeze_sb pointer are gone.